frcs/quizml/README.md

   --verbose            set verbose on
 ```

-For instance, running BBQuiz on the simple example gives us:
+Running BBQuiz on the simple example gives us:

 ```
 $ bbquiz quiz1.yaml